 Donor Advised Funds are a pivotal way that donors and the foundation help Minnesota thrive.

-Minnesota Community Foundation DAFs distributed over $35M into local Minnesota communities in 2016.
+How much Minnesota Community Foundation donor advised funds distributed into local Minnesota communities in 2017.

 Flexibility and control

 When it comes to maximizing philanthropy in Minnesota, no other organization does more to help donors across the state get more funds into more organizations that improve quality of life in the communities they care about.
 The impact of donor advised funds through Minnesota Community Foundation is felt in organizations from the Arrowhead to Zumbrota.
 With more than $35 million in distribution in 2016 alone, our donor advisors are impacting our communities at the local level.

 Donor advised funds afford many of the advantages of private foundations but with greater tax benefit, fewer restrictions and minimal administrative headaches.
 A donor, no matter where they live or where they want their impact felt, creates the fund with an initial gift and takes tax deductions each time you contribute.
 Minnesota Community Foundation handles all the necessary accounting, legal and investment services, allowing you to focus on what matters most.